nestjs/docs.nestjs.com/content/recipes/terminus.md

 }
 ```

 Once we have set up our `HealthService`, we can import the `TerminusModule` into the root `ApplicationModule`.
-The `HealthService` will all provide the settings, which will be used by the `TerminusModule`
+The `HealthService` will provide the settings, which in turn will be used by the `TerminusModule`.

 ```typescript
 @@filename(app.module)